Free New York Criminal & Arrest Records Search: Counties & Boroughs

 This resource will also discuss matters such as contacting and bailing someone out of jail, expunging and removing criminal records, laws protecting citizens against unethical practices, criminal records discrimination, and discrimination against protected classes.

-Are Criminal Records & Arrest Records Available to the Public in New York (NY)?
+Are Criminal & Arrest Records Available to the Public in NY?

 New York criminal records and arrest records are both open to the public in accordance with the state’s Freedom of Information Law (FOIL).
 However, accessing an arrest report requires a different process than accessing a criminal record as each type of record is held by different record custodians.1

-In addition to arrest and criminal records, New York public records are vast and include marriage, divorce, death, birth, court records and more.
+In addition to arrest and criminal records, everyone should feel empowered to follow the steps for looking up public records in New York — including marriage, divorce, death, birth, court records and more.

 Furthermore, certain records are withheld from the public in part or in full; these include records that have been sealed, including juvenile records–which are automatically sealed upon adjudication (also known as determination).